Poppys Wild Kitchen

 Substitutions

-• Cilantro - if you are like others who dislike cilantro try substituting Thai basil.
+• Cilantro - if you dislike cilantro, substitute Thai basil.

 • Sunflower seeds - pumpkin seeds and pinenuts make delicious variations.